The Brown-Peterson spectrum is not $\mathbb{E}_{2(p^2+2)}$ at odd primes: A secondary power operation in the dual Steenrod algebra

 The desired identity reduces to the following identities, which may be deduced from the Adem relations, the instability relations, and the Cartan formula:

 \end{proof}

-Let the symbols $a_i$, $i=0, \dots, p-1$; $b$; $c_j$, $j=1, \dots, p$ have the gradings of the the elements in Proposition \hyperref[relation]{\ref*{relation}}, and let $d$ have the grading of the relation there described.
-Then the relation above determines maps and such that the composition $Q \circ R$ is nullhomotopic.
+Let the symbols $a_i$, $i=0, \dots, p-1$; $b$; $c_j$, $j=1, \dots, p$ have the gradings of the elements in Proposition \hyperref[relation]{\ref*{relation}}, and let $d$ have the grading of the relation described there.
+Then the relation above determines maps and in $\mathcal{C}$ (in particular, $R$ is a map of augmented objects) such that the composition $Q \circ R$ is nullhomotopic in $\mathcal{C}$.

+\begin{defin} From this point on, we regard $\H \wedge \H$ as an object of $\mathcal{C}$ by first lifting it to $\mathcal{D}$ by setting $x = \xibar_1$ and then regarding it as a neither pointed nor augmented object. \end{defin}

-\begin{prop} The bracket $\langle \xibar_1, Q, R \rangle$ is defined in $H_* H$ and has zero indeterminacy in the quotient $E_* = \Lambda_{\FF_p} (\tau_0, \tau_1, \dots)$ of $H_* H$.
+\begin{prop} The bracket $\langle \xibar_1, Q, R \rangle$ is defined in $\mathrm{H}_* \mathrm{H}$ and has zero indeterminacy in the quotient $\mathcal{E}_* = \Lambda_{\FF_p} (\tau_0, \tau_1, \dots)$ of $\mathrm{H}_* \mathrm{H}$.

 \end{prop}

 \begin{proof}

 To show that the bracket is defined, we need to show that $Q(\xibar_1) = 0$.
 This is equivalent to \Cref{StDL}.